 Liquor on board: While most cruise lines use strict rules of bringing liquids on board, often citing the most dubious reasons, things in real life aren't as bad.
 Soda's and beer in moderate quantities are in general no problem, and are for the cruise line not enough (embarrassment) reason to stop a passenger.
 Hard liquor can be a problem, depending how desperate a cruise line is.
 In ports where your hand luggage is checked by state officials and not by the cruise line itself this is often not a problem.
 The state officials are only interested in safety issues, not the least in booze or wine.
 It is totally agreeable that cruise lines forbid the use of BYOB drinks in their restaurants or bars, however to prohibit this in your own stateroom or balcony, doesn't reflect well on their sense of hospitality.
 Floating resorts are like land based resorts, where they do not have such rules.

-Smoking: Smoking in general is only allowed on certain parts of the open decks on most cruise lines.
+Smoking: Smoking in general is only allowed on certain parts (often very windy!) of the open decks on most cruise lines.
 Cruise lines which still allow smoking on the balconies are: Costa and Fred Olson.
+Strangely enough all cruise lines offer lots of tobacco products in their duty free stores?
+If you want to quit smoking, take a cruise!, otherwise choose another vacation type.

 Hop on/off tours are very popular among cruise passengers.
 Tip: in sub tropic or tropic climates wait till the afternoon to take such tour: most of the stores and often museums are closed anyway and it will be much quieter aboard the bus.